 The United Nations Decade of Ocean Science for Sustainable Development (2021 – 2030)

 On 5 December 2017, the United Nations declared that a Decade of Ocean Science for Sustainable Development would be held from 2021 to 2030.
+The IOC was tasked by the UN General Assembly to design and deliver the Decade by coordinating and engaging with stakeholders.
 The Decade will provide a common framework to ensure that ocean science can fully support countries to achieve the 2030 Agenda for Sustainable Development.
 The Decade will provide a ‘once in a lifetime’ opportunity to create a new foundation, across the science-policy interface, to strengthen the management of our oceans and coasts for the benefit of humanity.
 It will also contribute to the UN processes protecting the ocean and its resources, such as the Aichi Biodiversity targets, the SAMOA Pathway, the United Nations Convention for the Law of the Sea and the Sendai Framework for Disaster Risk Reduction.

 The Decade is a transformative vision to deliver the ‘science needed for the future we want’ painted by the following outcomes:

 - A clean ocean where sources of pollution are identified and reduced or removed.

 - A healthy and resilient ocean where marine ecosystems are understood, protected, restored and managed.

 - A productive ocean supporting sustainable food supply and a sustainable ocean economy.

 - A predicted ocean where society understands and can respond to changing ocean conditions.

 - A safe ocean where life and livelihoods are protected from ocean-related hazards.